arduino/help-center-content/content/Store Support/General Store/Can-I-return-a-product.md

 To initiate a return, you must inform us of your decision within the Cancellation Period by contacting [Arduino's customer support](https://store.arduino.cc/store-support) and clearly stating your desire to return the product.

-Arduino customer service will provide you with a prepaid shipping label and the needed transport documents, which must be included with your return shipment to Arduino, this way the parcel can be identified in our warehouse successfully.
+Arduino customer service will provide you with a prepaid shipping label and the needed transport documents, which must be included with your return shipment to Arduino.
+This way the parcel can be identified in our warehouse successfully.

 The returns are managed with a certain carrier and you do not have to pay any additional fee for it.